Freaky2164/TowerDefense/Projektmanagement/UseCases/Start_Round.md

 # 1. Start Round

 ## 1.1 Brief Description
-This use case allows players to start a new round/wave while playing the game.
+This use case allows players to start a new round while playing the game.
 This is a necessary feature for the game since the game pauses after every wave.
 So the player can decide when he is ready for the next wave.